JohnPalmer/SpaceMapper/SPECIFICATIONS.md

 ## Space Mapper Version 4 Specifications

-This file contains specifications for programming and design work being sought for a new version of Space Mapper.
-If you would like to send a proposal for this work, please list price estimates separately for each item.
-Please also provide an estimate of necessary time to completetion.
-Send estimates to john.palmer [at] upf.edu.
+This file contains specifications for programming and design work currently underway for a new version of Space Mapper.
+If you would like to contribute to this work, please contact [John Palmer](https://github.com/JohnPalmer).

 ### Background and Overview of the Project